 Living with a spinal cord injury can be difficult and, as you can see, often involves long-term expenses.
 These tremendous costs can, however, be offset by a civil claim.
 While the expenses of rehabilitation, physical therapy, and nursing care are already high, there are other long-term costs that can be harder to appreciate.
 For example, loss of future wages due to missed work as well as the loss of potential promotions and career opportunities can all be factored into a civil claim.
 Paralysis and chronic pain impact not only your quality of life, but also your relationships, including that with a spouse and other loved ones.
 These kinds of expenses and damages may not be immediately obvious, which is why an experienced lawyer is necessary to successfully file a spinal cord injury claim that takes care of you and your family.

 If you or a loved one has suffered a spinal cord injury in New York City, we understand the challenges you must be facing.
 Our top New York injury firm has a track record of helping severely injured victims get fair compensation for their losses so they can focus on recovering and living the rest of their lives with quality and dignity.
-Please call Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to schedule a free and comprehensive consultation.
+Please call Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to schedule a free and comprehensive consultation.

 NY Spinal Cord Injury Verdicts & Settlements

 $8.2 Million - Construction Accident: Worker Paralyzed in Fall

 $6.6 Million - Medical Malpractice: Improperly Performed Spinal Surgeries